| Title: | Validation of Arguments and Objects in User-Defined Functions |

 Logical value.
 If |

-conducts a series of tests to check if
+inspect_data_dichotomous conducts a series of tests to check if

-is eligible to have been generated by a series of Bernoulli trials.
+data is eligible to have been generated by a series of Bernoulli trials.

-Namely, inspect_data_dichotomous
+Namely, inspect_data_dichotomous checks if:

-are atomic and have an eligible data type (logical,
+data and success are atomic and have an eligible data type (logical,

 integer, double, character).

-The number of unique values in data
+The number of unique values in data and success are adequate.

-has length
+success has length 1.

-is observed in data
+success is observed in data.

-does not return any output.
+inspect_data_dichotomous does not return any output.
 There are

 three possible outcomes: